-- A drawing pencil.
+- A drawing pencil

-- Colored pencils.
+- Colored pencils

-- A black sharpie.
+- A black sharpie

-- Scissors to cut out the shamrocks.
+- Scissors to cut out the shamrocks

-Step One: Draw The Shamrock
+Step 1: Draw the Shamrock

 The shamrock is easy to draw and is simply three interconnected heart shapes with a stem at the bottom.
 According to popular mythology, it is believed that St. Patrick used the shamrock to describe the concept of the trinity, but today this clover is mostly just a fun symbol that stands for the holiday itself.

 There are many ways to decorate paper shamrocks, but I like to trace mine with a black marker to give these a bold and cartoonish effect.
 I made these decorations with kids in mind, so this is something children would probably find enjoyable.
 Of course, you can go into more detail and add the veins in the leaves of the shamrock, but I decided to color mine.

-Step Three: Color The Shamrock Green
+Step 3: Color the Shamrock Green

 Many people prefer to make their shamrocks out of green construction paper because this is easier, but since I only had white printer paper I had to improvise.
 Also, I love to color and using colored pencils on this project was fun.
 I loved it and I know kids will love doing this too.

-Step Four: Cut Out The Shamrock
+Step 4: Cut Out the Shamrock

-Part 2: How To Make Baby Shamrocks
+How to Make Baby Shamrocks

 Baby shamrocks are cute, fun, and just as easy to make as the larger variety.

-Step One: Fold, Draw, And Trace The Baby Shamrocks
+Fold, Draw, and Trace the Baby Shamrocks

 I folded a piece of paper into three columns and then into three rows.
 Down the middle column, I drew the baby shamrocks and used this pattern to trace onto the other rows and columns.
 Watch the video below to get more ideas on how to make these simple baby shamrocks.